amt911/zsh-personal-config/README.md

 ## Finding bugs

 If you encounter a bug, please open an issue or create a pull request to solve it.
-I can speak both spanish and english.
+I speak both spanish and english.